 This could give you a new way to repay your mortgage or other debts.
 But is it a good idea?

 There are possible tax and benefits problems involved, the charges could be bigger than you expect.
 And there is the big issue that your pension is meant to fund a comfortable retirement!

 Who can now take money from their pension?

-Most people with a personal pension (sometimes called a “money purchase pension” or a “defined contribution scheme”) can now withdraw some or all of it all in cash when you get to 55 or over, even if you are still working.
+Most people with a personal pension (sometimes called a “money purchase pension” or a “defined contribution scheme”) can now withdraw some or all of it all in cash when you get to 55 or over.
+Even if you are still working.

 - people in a final salary scheme can only take money out if they first transfer it into a personal pension and then access it.
 This may be VERY poor value for money.
 And you are taking on a lot of risk.
-In 2020, many people who have done this in the last few years have watched the value of their stock market investments plummet because of coronavirus and may be regretting not sticking with the safe option of a fixed amount every month.
 If the transfer value is over £30,000 you will have to pay for independent financial advice first before you do this.

-The rest of this article assumes that you can access your pension money if you want and looks at whether this is something you should do help tackle a debt problem.
+The rest of this article assumes that you can access your pension money if you want and looks at whether this is something you should do to help tackle a debt problem.